BiaPyX/BiaPy/docs/source/get_started/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 ``AUGMENTOR.ENABLE`` need to be set to enable DA.
 Probability of each **transformation** is set by ``AUGMENTOR.DA_PROB`` variable.
 BiaPy offers a wide range of transformations so please refers to `config.py <https://github.com/danifranco/BiaPy/blob/master/config/config.py>`_ to see the complete list.

+In ``PATHS.DA_SAMPLES`` path, i.e. ``aug`` folder by default, some images will be generated so you can check the data augmentation applied.
+In case you want a more exhaustive check you can save all the training data augmented with ``DATA.CHECK_GENERATORS`` enabled.
+The images will be saved in ``PATHS.GEN_CHECKS`` and ``PATHS.GEN_MASK_CHECKS``.
+Be aware with this option and the disk space, as the training data will be entirely copied.

 Model definition
 ~~~~~~~~~~~~~~~~
 Use ``MODEL.ARCHITECTURE`` to select the model.
 Different **models for each workflow** are implemented in BiaPy: